YINI-lang/YINI-spec/YINI-Specification.md

 Certain characters and keywords are **reserved** by the YINI specification for internal syntax or future use.
 Using them incorrectly may lead to a parse error or undefined behavior.

 #### 12.1.1.
 Reserved Characters
 The following characters are reserved by the YINI syntax and MUST not be used improperly outside of their defined contexts.
-They may appear inside quoted strings or phrase identifiers but are otherwise restricted:
+They may appear inside quoted strings or backticked identifiers but are otherwise restricted:

 | Character	| Usage Context	| Description |
 |-----------|---------------|-------------|